-As the hunting season nears, one responsibility of a hunter is to check the sights on their rifle.
-A key to success is never losing sight of the basics.
-Here are some fundamental Do’s and Don’ts of checking the zero.
+A key to success is never losing sight of the fundamentals.
+One fundamental responsibility of a hunter is to check the sights on their rifle.
+Here are eight fundamental Do’s and Don’ts of checking the zero.

 Don’t: Assume the sights have not moved since last year.